Internet business in India is rising, and we all know how badly the government wants foreign investment in the country.

-All those who are above the age of 18 can apply for a PAN Card, but there are many Bloggers in India who are below the age of 18.
-These young bloggers who are below the age of 18 usually operate on the name of their parents and mention their parents PAN Card details and receive funds on their name.
+It is commonly believed that only those who are above the age of 18 can apply for a PAN card.
+There are many bloggers in India who are under the age of 18.
+These young bloggers usually conduct business in the names of their parents, using their parents’ PAN card details to receive funds in their name.

-Applying for a PAN Card is an easy process and you can even do it online by furnishing Form 49A online along with the prescribed fee of Rs.
-96. Applying for a PAN Card is a fairly simple process and there is no need for you go get this work done through Agents as the Income Tax Department easily issues PAN Card which is directly sent to your address.
+Applying for a PAN card is fairly simple process, and you can even do it online by furnishing Form 49A online along with the prescribed fee of Rs.
+96. (Note that if the applicant is a minor, proof of parents’ identity and address will be required.)
+The Income Tax Department issues a PAN card which is directly sent to your address.

 Thanks to Karan from Charteredclub for his useful input for this article.

 Hopefully, in time we will see positive activity within the Indian government moving toward the support of Indian freelancers and bloggers.